 2020 Michigan Archaeology Day

-We're taking it virtual this year!
-Our brand new webpage explores active archaeology projects from around the state, showcases virtual tours, and provides activities for the entire family to enjoy.
-Save the date: October 24, 2020!
+We're taking it virtual!
+Check out our brand new webpage to explore active archaeology projects from around the state, unique virtual tours, and activities for the entire family to enjoy.